AdobeDocs/campaign-classic.en/help/configuration/using/about-web-services.md

 ```

-The `<soap-env:envelope>  element is the first element of the message representing the SOAP envelope. </soap-env:envelope>`
+The `<soap-env:envelope>` element is the first element of the message representing the SOAP envelope.

-The `<soap-env:body>  element is the first child element of the envelope.
-It contains the description of the message, i.e. the content of the query or the response. </soap-env:body>`
+The `<soap-env:body>` element is the first child element of the envelope.
+It contains the description of the message, i.e. the content of the query or the response.

-The method to be invoked is entered in the `<executequery>  element from the body of the SOAP message. </executequery>`
+The method to be invoked is entered in the `<executequery>` element from the body of the SOAP message.

 In SOAP, the parameters are recognized by order of appearance.
-The first parameter, <__sessiontoken>, takes the authentication chain, the second parameter is the XML description of the query from the `<querydef>  element. </querydef>`
+The first parameter, `<__sessiontoken>`, takes the authentication chain, the second parameter is the XML description of the query from the `<querydef>` element.

 ### SOAP response {#soap-response}